joannaskorupska/Adafruit_UNTZtrument/README.md

 Schematic

 In addition to the standard Untz parts I've added a midi sound board and an amp and speaker for standalone operation.
 Used the addional four additional rotorary encoders with push buttons with the additional plastic piece from Adafruit.
-You could also add a battery or just plu it into USB power as I have been doing.
+You could also add a battery or just plug it into USB power as I have been doing.

 ![untz step sequencer](/../master/untz_bb.png?raw=true)